 What you may not know is that most sponsors or promoters of these events don't pay these winnings out of money set aside for the contest.
 Instead, they purchase prize indemnity insurance or putting contest insurance to cover the possibility that they will need to award these prizes.

 If you offer a grand prize at an event, you may need prize indemnity or indemnification insurance.
 This coverage, which is often referred to as hole in one insurance for golf events, pays an indemnity to the insurer of a contest if a participant wins a prize.

-For example, if you are the golf contest sponsor, and you offer $10,000 for a hole-in-one on hole 17, your insurance company reimburses you the $10,000 you have to pay out if a participant makes the shot.
+If you are the golf contest sponsor, and you offer $10,000 for a hole-in-one on Hole 17, your insurance company reimburses you the $10,000 you have to pay out if a participant makes the shot.

 As with any other insurance coverage, prize indemnity insurance provides compensation – an indemnity – when the insured suffers a loss.